raamana/hiwenet/paper.md

 The target audience is users of almost all neuroimaging modalities who 1) preprocessed dataset already, 2) have some base features (node- or patch-wise, that are native to the given modality) extracted using other packages (metioned above), and 3) who would like to analyze network-level or covariance-type or connectivity relations among the base features.

+# What does the hiwenet package do?

+ - This packages takes in vector of features and their membership labels (denoting which features belong to which groups - alternatively referred to as nodes in a graph), and computes their pair-wise histogram distances, using a chosen method.
+ - This package is designed to be domain-agnostic, and hence a generic input format was chosen.
+ - However, we plan to add interfaces to tools that may be of interest to researchers in specific domains such as nilearn, MNE and the related.
+A scikit-learn compatible API/interface is also in the works.
+ - Refer to [examples](examples) directory and the [docs](hiwenet.readthedocs.io) for more details usage examples.

 # References

  - Raamana, P.R. and Strother, S.C., 2017, *Impact of spatial scale and edge weight on predictive power of cortical thickness networks* bioRxiv 170381 http://www.biorxiv.org/content/early/2017/07/31/170381. doi: https://doi.org/10.1101/170381